 Best Organic Baby Formula

 Lactose is the first ingredient instead of corn syrup and is a great start for babies with no tummy troubles.
-Even better, this formula is NON-GMO, offers DHA and ARA for brain and eye development, is kosher, and gluten-free.
+Even better, this formula is non-GMO, offers DHA and ARA for brain and eye development, is kosher, and gluten-free.

-Finally, for mom’s who find confidence in the quality of organic ingredients this formula will appeal to your desire to feed your baby well and appeal to your baby’s desire for a full belly!
+For moms who find confidence in the quality of organic ingredients, this formula will satisfy your desire to feed your baby well.
+And, it will appeal to your baby’s desire for a full belly!

 Babies with milk allergies or a sensitive tummy may find the lactose and whey protein concentrate difficult to swallow or have issues with constipation.
-If you switch from a new formula your infant may experience constipation from a change in food for a week or so and this should not be too alarming.)
+(Note: if you switch from a new formula your infant may experience constipation from a change in food for a week or so and this should not be too alarming.)

-Every baby is different and while this may the best most delicious bottle for one baby, another might snub her nose at it and scream for something different.
+Every baby is different and while this may the best, most delicious bottle for one baby, another might snub her nose at it and scream for something different.

 For more information on organic formula, check out this article on How To Pick The Right Organic Formula.